anortham/sherpa/README.md

 ### 4. Start Coding!

-In Claude, the AI will now have access to three powerful tools:
+In Claude, the AI will now have access to two powerful tools:
 - `guide` - Expert guidance for your next step in the workflow
 - `approach` - Choose and switch between development approaches
-- `flow` - Enter adaptive flow state with intelligent guidance

 Your workflows are now available across all your projects! 🎉